tdudleyschool/ML-For-Cyber-Attack-Detection/README.md

 # ML-For-Cyber-Attack-Detection
 _Author: Tafari Dudley, Michael Porter & Sukhraj Singh_
 _Last update: 07/04/2023_
 This project is related to code used for the Advanced Security project "__Cyber Attack Detection thanks to Machine Learning Algorithms__".
-This work has been carried out by Antoine Delplace, Sheryl Hermoso, and Kristofer Anandita.
+The authors of this work are Antoine Delplace, Sheryl Hermoso, and Kristofer Anandita.
 ## Perpose
 The aim of this project was to use various machine learning algorithms on the Netflow database to detect cyberattacks.
 As a result, six algorithms were tested.
 ## Methods